 Bridging the gap between oil spill researchers and responders workshop

 The primary purpose of this workshop was to share oil spill science and increase communication between researchers, natural resource managers, and emergency responders.

 March 18, 2015 – Point Clear, AL

 Scientists presented the latest fisheries-related research about the impacts of the Deepwater Horizon oil spill and dispersant application on Gulf of Mexico habitats, communities, and individual species.
-To see the presentations, agenda, and news coverage for this seminar, click here.

 Natural resource management seminar & workshop

 February 16 and 19, 2015 – Houston, TX

 Natural resource managers attended a seminar by Dr. Nancy Rabalais and participated in an input session to determine additional oil spill science needs.

 This seminar was presented to the Rio Grande Valley Chapter of the Texas Master Naturalists to share with them the emerging science regarding oil spill impacts to fisheries.

 Comments are closed.